CVanchieri/Portfolio/Post_Liverpool2020EPLPredictions.md

 ![LiverpoolFootballClub](/assets/images/LiverPoolFCPredictions/LPFCTeam.png) <br>
 ## Making game predictions for the Liverpool Premier League 2020 season with a Random Forest Classifier.

-Soccer has always been a predominant piece of my life whether it has been playing competitively or just watching and following my favorite football club Liverpool.
-The English Premier League is where Liverpool Football Club competes and is one of the most reputable football leagues in the world spanning nearly 9 months starting in August and ending in May.

 #### Necessary imports.
 ```
 %matplotlib inline